-I still experience vegetable guilt, but instead of buying the vegetable I make note of it in my phone.
+I still experience vegetable guilt, but instead of buying the vegetable, I make note of it on my phone.
 Then when it comes to planning next week’s veggie strategy, I look for recipes with that particular veggie.

 Every day I look at the list, and if I see an item that’s on the brink of going bad, I either use it for a meal that day or make one of the items in step 3.

 3. Use up by the end of the week

 Cleaning out the fridge at the end of the week is a “must do.”
 This is when I can look at my veggie drawer and decide to use something ASAP or make other items to either freeze or eat later.
 Here are some ideas:

 Muffins: I will use extra carrots and zucchini for this recipe, my fave combo being banana and zucchini.
 Super healthy kids has this Power Packed Fruit and Veggie Recipe that works great too.
 Make a batch or two and eat them over the weekend or freeze for lunches and snacks.

 Veggie soup: I have started using up leftover veggies by making a soup with broth, cooked pasta, and beans.
 I love the recipe in Rainbow Stew and this one looks good too.
 The soup can be frozen for later or used over the weekend with sandwiches.